top of page

 Baush and Lomb lens diaphragm blades 1891 repair restoration

-The lens metal parts had similar issues and the shutter was stuck, so I needed to take apart everything for cleaning, polishing and finishing.
-I lacquered some parts and nickel-plated others as they were before.
-The incredibly simple two blades shutter was dirty and the diaphragm didn't work properly because one blade had a broken pin.
+The metal parts of the lens had similar issues and the shutter was stuck, so I needed to disassemble everything for cleaning, polishing and finishing.
+I lacquered some parts and nickel-plated others restoring them to their original state.
+The incredibly simple two-blade shutter was dirty and the diaphragm didn't work properly because one blade had a broken pin.

 Baush and Lomb pneumatic lens 1891 obsolete camera